Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADMSGroup.md

 ```

 ### -GroupTypes
-This parameter indicates that the group is a dynamic group.
+Specifies that the group is a dynamic group.
-To create a dynamic group, set this value to "DynamicMembership"
+To create a dynamic group, specify a value of DynamicMembership.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]